Want to learn all the best meditation techniques? You’re in for a treat.

 Dhyana Yoga (meditation) is the seventh and penultimate limb of the Eight Limb path of Hinduism.
 It is preceded by Dharana and followed by Samadhi.
 These three (Dhyana, Dharana, and Samadhi) form the Samyama, the Hindu process through which the mind is liberated from the physical world.

-Unlike most other types of meditation, when practicing meditation in the Hindu tradition, the practitioner is not aware of the fact that they are meditating.
-They are only aware of their own existence and the object on which they are meditating.
+When we practice dharana we are not aware of the fact that we are meditating.
+We are only aware of our own existence and the object on which we are meditating.
 This creates a powerful sense of oneness.
-It is a beautiful and powerful experience in which exists nothing but the individual and the object of meditation, fused as though they are one.
+It is a beautiful and powerful experience in which nothing exists but the individual and the object of meditation, fused as though they are one.

-One of the most popular types of meditation for Hindus, mantra meditations involve the recitation of specific words or sounds.
+One of the most popular types of meditation for Hindus is mantra meditations.
+These involve the recitation of specific words or sounds.

 If you visit India during a religious celebration such as Krishna Janmaashtami, (the festival which celebrates the birth of Krishna) you will hear Hindus reciting mantras throughout the night, showing devotion.

-Different Hindu Gods are traditionally worshiped by reciting different mantras, and mantras can also be used to create certain benefits, ranging from love to happiness to inner peace to wealth and so on.
+Different mantras are used to worship different Hindu Gods, and mantras can also be used to create certain benefits.
+Those benefits range from love to happiness to inner peace to wealth and so on.